fogg928s4/web-server/README.md

 - socket
 - io

+Subsequently, you will probably want to test with some frameworks like Django or Flask, to which you'll need to install the respective packages with pip using

+    $ python3 -m venv web-svr
+    $ source web-svr/bin/activate
+    (web-svr) $ pip install pyramid
+    (web-svr) $ pip install django
+    (web-svr) $ pip install flask

 Each file has a different purpose, so run using (replacing file with the desired one)

     $ python3 [ file ].py